CHANEL-JSALT-2020/datasets/README.md

 ## Content Moderator File Format
 Content Moderator is a cognitive service that checks text content for material that is potentially offensive, risky, or otherwise undesirable.

-Naming Convention: the content moderator file must be named as "cccccc_content_moderator.csv.csv", where cccccc is the corpus index CID.
+**Naming Convention**: the content moderator file must be named as "cccccc_content_moderator.csv.csv", where cccccc is the corpus index CID.

-Index and attributes: the content moderator file must contain at least seven mandatory columns:
+**Index and attributes**: the content moderator file must contain at least seven mandatory columns:
 *	UID: the unique utterance indexes.
 *	SEG: the raw segment of text comprising the turn.
 *	profanity_terms: profane terms detected.